haribharadwaj/syllabi/PurdueBME511_BiomedSigProc.md

 explicit code blocks or solutions to homework sets, projects etc. You are also encouraged to share any ideas, articles, or videos that you think would benefit others.
-Information about the specific discussion platform to use will be posted on Brightspace prior to the start of Fall 2021.
+Information about the specific discussion platform to use will be posted on Brightspace.

 ## Problem Sets & Project Submissions